History of the 13th Massachusetts Volunteers

 Col.

-Hovey is commanding the regiment, Col. Leonard is exhausted.
+Hovey is commanding the regiment, Col. Leonard commanding the

 In